oliviertassinari/SplitMe/README.md

 1. *Upload to App Store*
 1. Make sure you have been invited in the *SplitMe* organization.
 1. Make sure you are an *App Manager* with your iTunes Connect account.

+## Contributing

+Changes and improvements are more than welcome!
+Feel free to fork and open a pull request.
+Please make your changes in a specific branch and request to pull into master!